U.S. lawmakers blast Iran, wary of war, after Saudi oil attack

 U.S. lawmakers, especially Trump’s fellow Republicans, were quick to blame Tehran.

-“Iran continues to respond to diplomacy with violence and demonstrate the regime’s refusal to act as a responsible member of the international community,” Senator Jim Risch, the Republican chairman of the Foreign Relations Committee, said in a statement.
+Mitch McConnell, the Senate’s Republican majority leader, called it “a brazen attack” with significant implications for the global energy market and said he welcomed Trump’s preparation to potentially release oil from the Strategic Petroleum Reserve to stabilize markets if necessary.

+“I hope our international partners will join us in imposing consequences on Iran for this reckless destabilizing attack,” McConnell said as he opened the Senate.

-Many members of Congress stressed that the U.S. Congress, not the president has the right to declare war and warned against any quick military action.
+Many lawmakers stressed that Congress, not the president, has the right to declare war and warned against any quick military action.

 Congress, with backing from both Republicans and Democrats, has passed - but Trump has vetoed - four bills seeking to push back against Trump’s strong support for the Saudi government, despite its human rights record and steep civilian casualties in the war in Yemen.